 How to Think About Your Camping Kitchen

 If you are car camping, weight matters way less, and you can indulge in bigger pots, pans, and cookware.
-However, if you are backpacking, the weight of your items is paramount, so take only what you need and make sure all your items are lightweight.
+You can even bring a relatively large stove capable of cooking a pretty large meal at the one time.
+However, if you are backpacking, bikepacking, canoeing, or anything else where space is limited, the weight of your items is paramount, so take only what you need and make sure all your items are lightweight.

-If your kitchen setup has some sort of shelf, cabinet, or webbed lining where you can keep your pots and pans, and utensils, it will reduce clutter and keep everything in sight.
+If your kitchen setup has some sort of camp tool box or closable container, or webbed lining where you can keep your pots and pans, and utensils, it will reduce clutter and keep everything in sight.

-The longer you’re gone, the more food you will need to pack, hence, taking up more space.
+The longer you’re gone, the more food you will need to pack obviously, taking up more space.
 Backpackers like taking dehydrated meals as they take up less space and are lightweight, whether homemade or store-bought.
 A backpacker should not carry weight equal to more than 20% of their total body weight.